caktus/guidebook/source/frontend-testing.rst

       });
     });

-This structure can be reflected in the nesting structure of the output you get when you run tests, with certain test reporters.
+When you run Mocha tests using the ``spec`` reporter, this nested structure will be reflected in the way your test results are displayed.

 One handy feature of Mocha is its simple handling of asynchronous tests.
 To test async code, just include a callback as a parameter to the callback in